 [Regulation 74 inserted: Gazette 29 Apr 2016 p.
 1348.]

-75. Infringement notices, issue of
+75. Issue of infringement notices

 (1) An authorised person who has reason to believe that a person has committed a prescribed offence may, within 12 months after the alleged offence is believed to have been committed, give an infringement notice to the alleged offender.